JaviCamp-V/Homefitness-Ja/README.md

 ### TODO Update:
-- [ ] Conenct the componets and design frontend responses
-- [ ] Models creation
-- [ ] Reption Counter

 - [ ] Launch and Test Website
 - [ ] Report
 - [ ] Website

-### TODO
-- [ ] fucntion for to calculate angle betwen points
-- [ ] label each video frame for biceps curls,shoulder press,pushup
-- [ ] We need a functions fi calculate the number of reps for each exercise base on the angles
-- [ ] find the key points for each workout
-      - [ ] isolate those frames
-- [ ] a neural network to classify the kepponts and angles

 ### Research
 https://github.com/rodosingh/Table-Tennis-Shot-Classification-Using-OpenPose